jpbaldon/BibleReviewApp/README.md

 ## Bible App Upcoming Changes
 - Potential rework of correct answer feedback (perhaps use confetti more sparingly)
-- Refactor of Stylesheets to keep things more consistent across screens
 - Forgot password system?